 Arizona great grandfather fatally shot while driving Lyft: report

-An Arizona great grandfather was fatally shot on his 52ndwedding anniversary early Monday while driving for the ride sharing app Lyft, a report said.
+An Arizona great grandfather was fatally shot on his 52nd wedding anniversary early Monday while driving for the ride sharing app Lyft, a report said.

 Harold Treadwell III, 71, was killed Monday after a bullet was fired into his car after midnight while he was driving in Phoenix.
 He was struck in the torso and veered over the median before crashing the car, police said.